 A. A truly exceptional candidate widely recognized for outstanding achievement in a needed area of expertise is requested by the supervising vice president.

 B. A highly qualified candidate from an under-represented protected class is requested by the supervising vice president for purposes of meeting Affirmative Action and programmatic needs.

 C. The hiring of a spouse or significant other of an individual identified above is requested by the supervising vice president in order to meet important institutional needs.

-D. The President approves a direct appointment after consultation with the AVP of HR and the Director of AA/EO to meet an important institutional need for which the individual is highly qualified.
+D. The President approves a direct appointment after consultation with the AVP of HR and the Director of the Office of Equal Opportunity to meet an important institutional need for which the individual is highly qualified.

 E. The vacancy is temporary because it ends within 1 year.
-The AVP of HR and Director of AA/EO may allow a vancancy to be filled temporarily provided an open search is conducted within that time.
+The AVP of HR and Director of the Office of Equal Opportunity may allow a vancancy to be filled temporarily provided an open search is conducted within that time.